GatorisGreater/project-tracker/README.md

 *Node - server/index.js -

 ##
-Project Tracker is designed with bootcamp students and professional developers in mind.
+Project Portfolio is designed with bootcamp students and professional developers in mind.